rastenis/slim-video-host/README.md

   > The config generator gets automatically launched after the initial installation.
 Be sure to fill everything in correctly!
 It can be rerun with `npm run setup`

 1. `file_path` - video storage path, must also be served as static content, relative to the root dir
-2. `session_key` - a random string, needed for the express-session module
+2. `host_prefix` - set up the domain you want your website to be accessible through.
+HTTP/HTTPS will be automatically added according to the `self_hosted` setting.
 3. `total_space` - the total amount of space you are willing to dedicate for the website.
 It will not allow any more registrations when the amount of reserved user space exceeds **(in bytes)**
 4. `production_logging` - either "all", "error" or "none" - sets production-time logging severity
 5. `port` - custom port for http mode